iury-shira/basic-fastapi-app/README.md

 alternative it's to use the Postman app to make the requests.

 If the user choosed to access the link 'https://zeuk4w.deta.dev/', they can perform the tests and usage at 'https://zeuk4w.deta.dev/docs' or make the requests in
-Postman, using 'https://zeuk4w.deta.dev/' before the endpoints.
+Postman, using 'https://zeuk4w.deta.dev/' before the endpoints. *It is important to notice that the cloud service DETA Micros only support read-only SQLite, so using the deta link, the user will be able to perform tests only with the GET verb endpoints.*

 ## Usage and testing